-At Boundary, we have many years experience tinting the windows of virtually every vehicle produced from the standard daily run around all the way to various supercars and everything in between.
+Here at Boundary Car Care we have many years experience tinting the windows of virtually every vehicle produced, from the standard daily run around all the way to various supercars and everything in between.

-Take advantage of our professional window tinting service where our specialists will talk you through the different types of film and shades that are available to select for your vehicle before booking your window tinting slot.
+Take advantage of our professional window tinting service.
+Our specialists will talk you through everything that is available to you so that you can select the right tint for your vehicle.

-Our extensive workshop facilities have space for some 20 vehicles and are high enough to take the largest vans and coaches allowing us to tint a wide array of vehicles at the same time or get your fleet done in one hit.
+Our extensive workshop facilities have space for over 12 vehicles, with ceilings high enough to take the largest vans and coaches allowing us to tint a wide array of vehicles.

-Our tinting experts are also able to come out and tint vehicles for business customers such as car dealerships or businesses with fleet vehicles.
-They would however require a clean and dry area to work otherwise we can’t maintain the standards of finish that we are known for.
+Our tinting experts offer a mobile service to business customers such as car dealerships.
+A clean and dry area to work is a requirement otherwise we can’t maintain the standards of finish that we are known for.